 As former prosecutors in Tarrant, Dallas, and Harris County, our criminal defense lawyers know how the State of Texas will attempt to prosecute you on your criminal charges.
 This knowledge will allow our firm to build the best defense in fighting your state or federal criminal charges.
 All of our criminal lawyers are former Tarrant County prosecutors.
 We also have former prosecutors who were assigned to specialized units, including DWI prosecution and crimes against children.

-COLIN MCLAUGHLIN | BOARD CERTIFIED IN CRIMINAL LAW BY THE TEXAS BOARD OF LEGAL SPECIALIZATION
+SUPERIOR KNOWLEDGE IN CRIMINAL DEFENSE | BOARD CERTIFIED IN CRIMINAL LAW BY THE TEXAS BOARD OF LEGAL SPECIALIZATION

 Our Fort Worth criminal defense lawyers know the inside and out of each and every aspect of a police investigation and State prosecution, including criminal laws, proper police procedures, DNA and blood forensic evidence, and knowing exactly how the State plans to introduce evidence into trial.
-Partner Colin McLaughlin is Board Certified in Criminal Law by the Texas Board of Legal Specialization and formerly clerked at the Court of Criminal Appeals, the state’s highest criminal court.
+Partner Colin McLaughlin is also Board Certified in Criminal Law by the Texas Board of Legal Specialization and formerly clerked at the Court of Criminal Appeals, the state’s highest criminal court.

 “PROTECTING YOUR CONSTITUTIONAL RIGHTS!”